California Best Places to Retire - A Guide

 Best Retirement Communities

 Although expensive, crowded, and highly taxed, California does have great weather and many wonderful places to retire.
-Some of the best places to retire are the college town of Berkeley, the beautiful city of Santa Barbara, the perennial golfing paradise of Palm Springs, the 7 Claremont Colleges in Claremont, or the wine country of Napa etc.
+Some of the best places to retire are the college town of Berkeley, the beautiful city of Santa Barbara, the perennial golfing paradise of Palm Springs, the 7 Claremont Colleges in Claremont, or the wine country of Napa etc. Areas near the coast tend to be much more expensive than those inland.

 You will also get inside retirement information on living in bustling city of San Diego, fabulous La Jolla or nearby communities in Washington state.
 Many more communities are profiled (see links at right).